josherrickson/stata2/stata_markdown/06-mixed-models.md

     - Second, if you try a few different max iterations (say 50, 100 and 200), and the estimated coefficients and standard errors are relatively constant, you could consider that model as "good enough".
 You wouldn't have much confidence in the point estimates of the coefficients, but you could at least gain insight into the direction and approximate magnitude of the effect.
-- You can try use the "reml" optimzer, by passing the `reml` option.
+- You can try use the "reml" optimizer, by passing the `reml` option.
 This optimizer can be a bit easier to converge.

 ^#^^#^ Logistic Mixed Model